chrissimpkins/Crunch/docs/SERVICE.md

 ## Crunch Image(s) macOS Right Click Menu Service

+The Crunch Image(s) macOS service supports parallel PNG image optimization through a right click Services menu item after you select one or more images in the macOS Finder window.
+You must install the Crunch macOS GUI prior to use of this macOS service because the GUI application package contains the pngquant and zopflipng dependencies that are required for execution of the image optimization.

 ### Quick macOS Service Install

 Install the Crunch GUI tool (see README page for installation instructions).
 [Download the Crunch repository source](https://github.com/chrissimpkins/Crunch/releases/latest), unpack the source archive, and move the workflow directory located on the repository path `service/Crunch Image(s).workflow` to your system on the path `~/Library/Services/Crunch Image(s).workflow`.